Valkyrie Profile 2: Silmeria: Combat system

 Combat takes place in a real-time 3D battlefield using the Advanced Tactical Combination (ATC) battle system.
 Combat uses attack points (AP) which are needed to act in battle.
 Points are consumed by attacking and dashing, and are replenished by defeating enemies, by being attacked, by using the charge function, or by moving around as time passes.
 Time only flows when the player is moving which allows players to stop time and plan out where they will move next, and predict where enemy units may attack.
 Once an attack occurs, the screen zooms in on the party, allowing the player to coordinate their attack or defense.
 The party can also conduct a leader assault, in which destroying the enemy leader will cause the others to retreat, ending the battle quickly and earning bonus experience.

 Characters have multiple attacks and can be assigned up to three of them for use in battle.
 Stringing attacks together adds to the heat gauge.
 When the heat gauge reaches 100% in one turn, characters can perform their soul crush special attack, which causes great damage and refills the heat gauge, possibly allowing another character to also use their soul crush.
 There is no charge time for soul crush, allowing characters to use it every turn so long as they charge the heat gauge up to 100% each time.
 This lack of charge time means that mages can attack every turn with magic as well, but can only be assigned one attack spell for the battle, though other spells can be accessed through the battle menu.

 New to the game is the concept of breaking off enemy parts.
-Different attacks can hit different parts of enemies, and thus affect the amount of damage afflicted on the enemy.
+Different attacks can hit different parts of enemies, and thus affect the amount of damage inflicted on the enemy.
 Once a part of an enemy has taken sufficient damage, it can break off.
 When an enemy part breaks off, the player may enter break mode, where the characters have unlimited AP for a short amount of time.
 Monster parts can be equipped as accessories or can be sold or used to craft weapons, armor, or other items.
 Breaking off enemy parts can also disable certain attacks that enemies perform using that specific part of their body that was broken off.

 With a second controller, a second player can also control one or more party members in combat.